norbert-acedanski/supernatural-guide/README.md

 - Sam and Dean's mom is revived in S11E23 by th Darkness
 - Dean killed Hitler in S12E05
 - Sam and Dean are held in prison for at least 6 weeks, 2 days and 10 hours
+- Dean is cursed by Memory Curse in S12E11 and jokes on Sam after being cured

 # TODO:
 - finish all seasons and episodes.